Housing Choice Voucher Program

 Choice Voucher Program will be implementing

-a walk-in day schedule.
+a walk-in day schedule for current program participants.

 Walk-ins are welcome Tuesdays and Thursdays